jweinst1/PyCExtension/README.md

 However, extensions can be used to wrap C code to make it callable from Python.
 The building and parsing of Python types will be explained later.

+#### `Low Level Tools`:

+In Python, the degree to which one can utilize low level and operating system level utilities is quite limited.
+Python uses a Global Interpreter Lock (GIL), that allows only one thread at a time to execute Python bytecode.
+This means that although some I/O bound tasks like file writes or network requests can happen concurrently, access to Python objects and functions cannot.

+With C, a program has complete and unrestricted freedom to any resources it can load and use.
+In a C extension, the `GIL` can be released, allowing for multi-threaded python work flows.

+## The Python C API

+The Python language provides an extensive C API that allows you to compile and build C functions that can accept and process Python typed objects.